I have been gone too long! I apologise! Sincerely!

 I posted them late along with some jelly beans, so I hope they have been recieved before she sees this!

 Last week I was lamenting about the other Ishbel I was working on.
 After hemming and hawing over how much or little I like the variegation in the yarn with this pattern, I have decided not to rip it, but it can stay in my UFO (unfinished objects) drawer for awhile while I work on some other things.
 Since I only have about 14 rows left to finish it, so ripping it seems like a waste.
+I really appreciate all of the input from readers on that post.

 Don’t get excited this is not a blog about “50 shades of Grey” or any of the other books in the trilogy.
 Although I have to say I am enjoying “50 sheds of grey” on Twitter!